 Hi, we are Bob & Sandy Fricker.
 We have 4 children from our previous marriages and have 7 grandchildren ranging from 6 to 20 years old.
 We were married in 1998 and are active members of St Peter’s.

 Bob was born in Devon and educated at

 Bob was an altar boy and chorister in his home church in

 Together we work on the annual ‘Holiday at Home’ event and St Peter’s contribution to the village fete.
 We are both members of the pastoral care team which

 We love our church life and being able to worship God at St Peter’s with such a friendly family.

 Chris and Julia Sarson

 We came to Dunchurch in 1985, but it is only in the last 10 years that we have become part of St Peter’s after our daughter married here.
-Chris is now joint churchwarden, manages the St Peter’s website and is treasurer of Holiday at Home, while Julia is a bellringer, member of the Social Team, purchaser of church provisions and a member of
+Chris is now churchwarden, manages the St Peter’s website and is treasurer of Holiday at Home, while Julia is an ex bellringer, member of the Social Team, purchaser of church provisions and a member of

 Chris switched to the Inland Revenue as an Inspector of Taxes (well someone has to) and later took over Rugby Tax office in 1985 which brought us to the area.
 Julia resumed full time teaching and taught geography at